boonepeter/boonepeter.github.io/content/posts/unnecessary_bigquery_optimization.md

 WHERE zip_code = '50314';
 ```

-## Comparison

 I would think query 1 would be cheaper sincce it only reads the data once (in the CTE).
 Query 2 reads the data twice.
 But the BigQuery UI says that both queries process the same amount of data (476.4 MiB).
 I decided to look into the query plans to see how the executions compare.

 ## Query 1 execution plan

 Let's look at the execution plan for query 1.
-We can focus on `S00` and `S01` since the other stages are exactly the same between the two queries.
+You can focus on `S00` and `S01` since the other stages are exactly the same between the two queries.

 ```
 S00: Input